-The Department of Transportation (DOT) accepts and approves the American Traffic Safety Services Association (ATSSA) flagger certification and training course or program.
+Most Departments of Transportation (DOT) accept and approve the American Traffic Safety Services Association (ATSSA) flagger certification and training course or program.

 ATSSA approved OnlineFlagger.com as an independent flagger trainer in 2007 and OnlineFlagger has provided training in just about every state since.

-ATSSA has numerous approved independent flagger trainers (instructors) across the United States that can teach classes anywhere they wish.
-ATSSA allows instructors to modify the ATSSA base flagger curriculum with additional materials that may be required in that state for which they are having a class.
-OnlineFlagger added state specific information to the appropriate states.
+ATSSA has numerous approved independent flagger trainers (instructors) across the United States who can teach classes anywhere they wish.
+ATSSA allows instructors to modify the ATSSA base flagger curriculum with additional materials that may be required in the state for which they are having a class.
+OnlineFlagger added state-specific information to the appropriate states.

 Several State DOT’s have recognized our training and have listed OnlineFlagger.com specifically as the only approved online training source for flaggers.